 If you’re familiar with Apple Pay, Google Pay, or Samsung Pay, Swatchpay works in a very similar way, but it’s a big step forward for devices that don’t have a data connection.
 Swatch and Mastercard have signed agreements with various Swiss banks — Swisscard, UBS, Viseca, Cembra Money Bank, Cornèrcard, and Swiss Bankers — to enable tokenization on a passive wearable device.
 Until now, tokenization has been used on connected smartwatches like the Apple Watch and the Samsung Galaxy Watch.

 Tokenization is crucial for security as it keeps the card number and account information private, and instead uses a different number — the token — that’s unique to the device itself, to complete transactions.
 Payments are made in the same way as any other smartwatch, or contactless card.
 You wave the Swatch watch over the payment terminal and an NFC chip behind the watch face takes care of everything.
 Remember, the Swatch watch doesn’t have a Bluetooth connection and isn’t directly on link to an app, so you don’t need your phone.

 WATCHES AND ALTERNATIVE TECHNOLOGY

-For now, Swatchpay is only being announce for Switzerland, but we’re hopeful other regions will follow in the future, especially with Mastercard’s assistance.
-Additionally, the Swatch Group owns many other watch companies and although the high-end luxury names may not feel Swatchpay technology fits in with their brand, others such as Calvin Klein, Tissot, and even kids watch maker Flik Flak may be more tempted to introduce a rebranded version in the future.
+For now, Swatchpay is only being announced for Switzerland, but we’re hopeful other regions will follow in the future, especially with Mastercard’s assistance.
+Additionally, the Swatch Group owns many other watch companies and although the high-end luxury names may not feel Swatchpay technology fits in with their brand, others such as Calvin Klein, Tissot, and even kids watchmaker Flik Flak may be more tempted to introduce a rebranded version in the future.